 In December 2020, following the decision to stop development of edasalonexent, we announced that we were reducing our workforce during the quarter ended December 31, 2020.
-The reduction resulted in total expenses for employee severance and employee benefits of \$0.6 million, of which \$0.2 million was recorded during the three months ended March 31, 2021.
-No additional severance expense related to the reduction in workforce is expected in future periods.
-As of March 31, 2021, \$0.2 million remains to be paid out, all of which will be paid in 2021.
+The reduction resulted in total expenses for employee severance and employee benefits of \$0.6 million, of which \$0.2 million was recorded during the nine months ended September 30, 2021.
+As of September 30, 2021, all severance related to the reduction of workforce has been paid.